NETWAYS/foreman-training/Setup.md

 setting the network interface to manual, IP address 10.0.0.2, netmask 255.255.0.0, gateway 10.0.0.1, DNS 10.0.0.1.
 In addition you might want to allow SSH access for root.

-Afterwards, run the Ansible playbook provided in the _files directory to setup host entries and OpenLDAP.
+Afterwards, run the Ansible playbook provided in the '_files' directory to setup host entries and OpenLDAP.

 ## Virtual machine monitoring.localdomain